 Tahini is a beautiful creamy paste made from sesame seeds.

-I must warn you though, if you stumble on to a delicious source of tahini, you’ll probably get hooked on the stuff, just like we have!
+If you stumble on to a delicious source of tahini, you’ll probably get hooked on the stuff and might even start eating it off the spoon!
 For more about the health benefits of eating seeds check out my article here: The Importance of Eating Seeds for a Healthy Diet

 - 200g (1 cup) chickpeas (cooked)

 - 3 tablespoons tahini

 - 1 teaspoon smoked paprika